jhkillam/money-in-the-bank_archive/README.md

-# Balance Future Web App
+# Money In The Bank Web App

-Initial work towards building Balance Future web app.
+Initial work towards building Money In The Bank web app.

 ## Development Setup Steps